thisiswhale/100-days-of-code/log.md

 **Thoughts:** I only had time today to put button elements with the icons I found online.
 I'm using Font Awesome.
 However, it does not have some icons I need for the editor like a paint bucket or color palette.
 I probably have to save svg files from different source instead.

 1. [Pixel Art Editor](https://github.com/thisiswhale/Pixel-Art-Editor)

+### Day 77: March 28, 2018

+**Today's Progress**: C# review and preparing tomorrow's interview

+**Thoughts:** The interview is tomorrow and I feel nervous, like most us feel for an interview.
+I feel pretty good about know most of C# fundamentals.
+I got to know more how their classes and methods work.
+Though I wished I put hours to work my projects.
+Its almost the end of my 100 day challenge.
+It feels like I've never did the challenge and just think about to keep learning.
+Let's make these days count!!